GenAICloudDevOps/Gen-AI-Apps/RAG-DocuMind/README.md

 # RAG-DocuMind: Intelligent Document Analysis & Response Platform

-DocuMind is a Retrieval-Augmented Generation (RAG) application that combines the power of large language models with a custom document repository.
+RAG-DocuMind is a Retrieval-Augmented Generation (RAG) application that combines the power of large language models with a custom document repository.
 It leverages AWS services for document processing, contextual understanding, and intelligent response generation.

 ## Key Features
 - **Universal Document Support**: Process and analyze PDF, TXT, and DOC/DOCX files with automated content extraction.